gurjie/Applocker/README.md

 It does so by encrypting the files in place.

+It follows symlinks/shortcuts to encrypt executables or whatever the target is too

 1) Specify target file via GUI to block access to

 2) Select time to begin block, select time to restore acceess to the file